strawberry-graphql/strawberry/docs/guides/federation.md

 for the `Book` type.
 In this example we are creating an instance of `Book` with the requested `id` and a fixed number of reviews.

 If we were to add more fields to `Book` that were stored in a database, this would be where we could perform queries for these fields' values.

-The last thing we need to do is to define a `Query` type, even if our service only has one type that is not used directly in any GraphQL query.
+Now we need to do is to define a `Query` type, even if our service only has one type that is not used directly in any GraphQL query.
 This is because the GraphQL spec mandates that a GraphQL server defines a Query type, even if it ends up being empty/unused.
-In addition to that we also need to let Strawberry know about our Book and Review types.
+Finally we also need to let Strawberry know about our Book and Review types.
 Since they are not reachable from the `Query` field itself, Strawberry won't be able to find them by default.

 ```python
 @strawberry.type